gladden4work/Med-scan/plan.md

 - **Default Data**: Set up initial plans and features with appropriate limits

 ## Lessons Learned

+- **Consistent Quota Display Pattern**: Creating a reusable component for quota displays (QuotaDisplay) ensures consistent UI across the application while reducing code duplication.
+This pattern makes it easy to update the display logic in one place and have it reflected throughout the app.
+The component handles different user states (anonymous, free, premium) and provides appropriate calls-to-action based on the context.
+- **Strategic UI Element Placement**: Positioning UI elements like quota displays at strategic points in the user flow (e.g., before action buttons on the Preview page and at the bottom of list pages) improves user awareness without disrupting the main content.
+This placement ensures users are informed about their usage limits at decision points where they might need to take action.
 - **Node.js Module Types**: When a Node.js backend server fails with module-related errors (`require is not defined` or `Cannot use import`), it's crucial to ensure consistency.
 The `backend/package.json` must include `"type": "module"` if the server code (`server.js`) uses ES Module `import` syntax.
 If it uses CommonJS `require()` syntax, `"type": "module"` must be removed.
 A mismatch between these two causes runtime errors.
 - **Supabase Auth Integration**: Adding authentication with Supabase is fast, but requires careful handling of environment variables.
 The frontend `.env` needs the correct `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (never commit these long-term).
 Sign-up flow requires email confirmation by default; users must check their inbox to activate their account.
 The React context/provider pattern is effective for global auth state.
 Always test both Google and email/password flows.
 - **Monorepo/Script Management**: After flattening the repo and removing the submodule, the root `package.json` (and the `dev:all` script) was lost.
 Now, frontend and backend must be started in separate terminals (`npm run dev` in `mediscan-app`, `npm run start` in `backend`).
 If you want a single command, you must recreate a root `package.json` with a script like `concurrently`.